Deploy a Flutter app to Google Play using the Flutter workflow editor

 Codemagic enables you to automatically publish your app to the internal, alpha, beta and production tracks on Google Play.
 To do so, you must first set up Android code signing and then configure publishing to Google Play.

-Before releasing the app to Google Play, make sure that it meets the Google Play’s best practices guidelines.
+Before releasing the app to Google Play, ensure that it meets Google Play’s best practices guidelines.

 Setting up publishing to Google Play on Codemagic

-Once you configure publishing to Google Play, Codemagic will automatically distribute the app to Google Play every time you build the workflow.
+Once you make all the preparations as described above and configure publishing to Google Play, Codemagic will automatically distribute the app to Google Play every time you build the workflow.

-Navigate to the Publish section in app settings.
+Navigate to the Distribution section in app settings.

 Upload your credentials JSON file.